 In 2014, Governor Brown signed legislation to amend California's Sexual Assault Victims' DNA Bill of Rights in an effort to prevent future backlogs.
 The legislation encourages law enforcement agencies to submit newly collected rape kits for testing within 20 days of being booked into evidence and instructs the crime lab to process rape kit evidence as soon as possible, but no later than 120 days after receiving it.
 The legislation also amends the Bill of Rights to require law enforcement agencies to inform survivors, whether or not the identity of the perpetrator is known, if the law enforcement agency does not analyze the DNA evidence within certain time limits.
 Currently, such notification is required only in cases where the identity of the perpetrator is unknown.

-In January 2015, additional legislation was introduced that would require all law enforcement agencies to submit an annual report of the number of sexual assault kits that were collected, tested, and untested.
+In January 2015, legislators in California introduced AB-909, which would require all law enforcement agencies to submit an annual report of the number of sexual assault kits that have been collected, tested and untested.
 The bill has passed the Assembly and one Senate Committee, and now awaits action from the full Senate.